Fryingpannn/Fryingpannn/README.md

 ### Hi there 👋

-I'm a computer science student from Canada and I aim to deepen my understanding in various areas of technology & product development.
+My name is Matthew and I'm a computer science student from Canada.
+Here's some info about me!

+🌱 Work: <br>
-🌱 Work: I'm currently a software developer intern at Genetec working on full stack development on Azure in a microservice architecture.
+- I'm currently a software developer intern at Genetec working on full stack development on Azure in a microservice architecture.
 I'm also a teaching assistant at my university for the course Object-Oriented Programming II (Java).

-🔭 Current personal project: Stock sentiment analyzer (evaluate/predict reddit due diligences' accuracy) (ReactJS + Python/Django + PySpark).
+🔭 Current personal project:
+- Stock sentiment analyzer (evaluate/predict reddit due diligences' accuracy) (ReactJS + Python/Django + PySpark).

 💬 Reach me by email or LinkedIn! matthewdukepan@gmail.com | www.linkedin.com/in/matthewdukepan